opendocsg/slw-judgments-backfill/2010_SGCA_47/report.md

  “The only difference between an express and implied contract is the mode, of substantiating it.
 An express contract is proved by an actual agreement, an implied contract by circumstances and the general course of dealing between the parties; but where a contract is once proved, the consequences resulting from the breach of it must be the same, whether it be proved by direct or circumstantial evidence.”

-49     More recently, in _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ [2000] 2 SLR(R) 407, this court considered the question of whether a contract may be inferred from correspondence and contemporaneous conduct of the parties in the absence of an express written agreement and stated (at [40]):
+49     More recently, in _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ <span class="citation">[2000] 2 SLR(R) 407</span>, this court considered the question of whether a contract may be inferred from correspondence and contemporaneous conduct of the parties in the absence of an express written agreement and stated (at [40]):

  The principles of law relating to the formation of contracts are clear.
 Indeed the task of inferring an assent and of extracting the precise moment, if at all there was one, at which a meeting of the minds between the parties may be said to have been reached is one of obvious difficulty, particularly in a case where there has been protracted negotiations and a considerable exchange of written correspondence between the parties.
 Nevertheless, the function of the court is to try as far as practical experience allows, to ensure that the reasonable expectations of honest men are not disappointed.
 To this end, it is also trite law that the test of agreement or of inferring consensus ad idem is objective.
 Thus, the language used by one party, whatever his real intention may be, is to be construed in the sense in which it would reasonably be understood by the other.